Discussing Torah matters because the Torah matters

 • In the context of Genesis 3, to live forever in a fallen world is to be forever separated from life as God intended it.

-• In the context of Genesis 11, to accomplish anything we propose is to accomplish nothing that you propose.
+• In the context of Genesis 11, to accomplish anything the collective proposes is to accomplish nothing that you the individual propose.

 • God separates man from the Tree of Life so that we may escape our fallen state.